elixir-cloud-aai/elixir-aai-guidelines/guidelines.md

 clients can invoke an API, including the WES, TES, and DRS API.

 #### Disclaimer
 The following feature supports OAuth security practices.
-It is possible that it may or may not be supported in many places of development.
+It is the new feature and it is possible that it may or may not be supported in many places of development.

 If it is desirable to limit the WES, TES and DRS API calls only to particular clients (Third-party application), and it is proposed that the APIs are configured